 Personal credit is based on your personal financial history and demonstrates how reliable you are with your personal finances.
 Your personal credit score indicates to lenders how likely you are to pay your bills on time.
 A good personal credit score helps you qualify for financial products such as personal credit cards, car loans, and student loans.

 In comparison, business credit is directly tied to your business’s financial history.
 Your business credit score demonstrates whether your business is a good candidate to lend money to or do business with.
 Your business credit score indicates to lenders, suppliers, and other vendors how likely you are to pay your business-related invoices and bills on time.
 A good business credit score helps you qualify for business loans, lines of credit, and trade credit from lenders and suppliers.
-It can also help you secure more favourable repayment terms.
+It can also help you secure low-rate business loans and more favourable repayment terms.

 Personal credit scores range typically range between 300 and 850.
 This range may differ between credit bureaus.
 The higher your score, the lower amount of financial risk you pose for lenders.
 By improving your personal credit, you want to get your personal credit score as close to 850 as possible.